Airplane light-sport aircraft safety is a very interesting topic. Lets first look at new aircraft safety and then at the pilot safety.

 Most modern airplane LSA are built to strict airworthiness standards.
 If maintained and pre-flighted properly as every pilot is trained, there is very little chance of a mechanical malfunction.
 In fact, very few accidents occur because of mechanical failure.
 It must be noted that some home builts, experimentals and/or the old ultralights are not as airworthy and should be looked at by qualified personnel before flying.

 Most airplane LSA are safer than regular airplanes because there is a ballistic parachute system installed.
 This greatly increases the safety above and beyond regular airplanes.
-If there is a serious mechanical failure or weather related situation, or the pilot simply becomes incapaciated, the emergency parachute can be deployed and the aircraft and occupants float safely down to earth.
+If there is a serious mechanical failure or weather-related situation, or the pilot simply becomes incapacitated, the emergency parachute can be deployed and the aircraft and occupants float safely down to earth.

-Other reasons sport pilots flying LSA are safer than regular airplanes is because most are flying for fun rather than under pressure to “get somewhere”.
-Sport pilots simply say “i am not going to fly today because of …(some good reason)…”.
+Other reasons sport pilots flying LSA are safer than regular airplanes are because most are flying for fun rather than under pressure to “get somewhere”.
+Sport pilots simply say, “I am not going to fly today because of …(some good reason)…”.
 This is a safety attitude which is acceptable and admired by pilots and passengers.
 This is a new safety age for flying.

 What is safe?

 Let’s look at safety in general.
 Let’s start with some things we do every day.

 - Is riding a horse safe?

 - Is boating safe?

 Anti-Authority: “Don’t tell me.”This attitude is found in people who do not like anyone telling them what to do.
 In a sense, they are saying, “No one can tell me what to do.”
 They may be resentful of having someone tell them what to do or may regard rules, regulations, and procedures as silly or unnecessary.
 However, it is always your prerogative to question authority if you feel it is in error.
 ANTIDOTE – Follow the rules.
 They are usually right.